AP CSP: Questions About the Exam

 What programming language is recommended for students to use to complete the Create performance task?

-Note: While teacher may choose to do some programming instruction using HTML, it should be noted that HTML is not an acceptable programming language to use when completing the Create performance task.
+Note: While teachers may choose to teach some HTML, it should be noted that HTML is a markup language and not a programming language that can be used when completing the Create performance task.

 Read more